hedyhli/site/content/posts/2021-06-15-on-rants-gemini.md

   - html
   - gemtext
 slug: "on-rants-gemini"
-description: "A Discussion about some of the complaints of the Gemini Protocol recently"
+description: "A discussion about Gemini and addressing some of the complaints of the Gemini Protocol seen on the internet recently."

 ---